What is Human Growth Hormone?

 Human growth hormone is vital for your health and well-being, but just like any other hormone, its concentration can go up and down.
 That being said, it’s entirely possible to increase levels of HGH in a natural manner.
 Here are some tips to consider:

 - Get enough sleep

-Human growth hormone is secreted by the pituitary gland and it plays a vital role in our body.
-For decades scientists tried to find a way to treat various conditions with HGH and the use of biosynthetic version is FDA-approved today.
-It’s important to mention that HGH is only approved for the treatment of various conditions, it’s not a dietary supplement that you can buy without prescription to lose weight or gain muscle mass.
+HGH is secreted by the pituitary gland and it plays a vital role in our body.
+For decades scientists tried to find a way to treat various conditions with HGH and the use of the biosynthetic version is FDA-approved today.
+It’s important to mention that HGH is only approved for the treatment of specific conditions, it’s not a dietary supplement that you can buy without a prescription to lose weight or gain muscle mass.
 If you do want to use HGH for these purposes you need to consult your doctor first rather than getting the hormone through unsafe routes.